Suzuki Raider 150

-The Suzuki Raider 150 or Suzuki Satria 150 and Suzuki Belang R150 in Malaysia uses the 150 cc DOHC four-valve single-cylinder engine based from Suzuki FXR150, with a six-speed transmission.
+The Suzuki Raider R150 or Suzuki Satria F150 and Suzuki Belang R150 in Malaysia uses the 150 cc DOHC four-valve single-cylinder engine based from Suzuki FXR150, with a six-speed transmission.
 The frame, rear swing arm, rear suspension, seat and front brakes are redesigned from the Suzuki FX125 chassis, making it more aerodynamic.

 The main features are full-length front shock, rear monoshock suspension, six-speed short gear ratio transmission, dual camshaft engine, lightweight chassis construction, alloy cast wheel, large-diameter front disc brake, and a rear disc brake, which is rarely found in underbones.

 First Generation (2003)

 2003–2008

 The first generation Suzuki Raider R150 was assembled in Thailand together with the closely related Raider 125.
-It has the similarities with the DOHC oil-cooled carbureted engine from FXR150 from Malaysia and also changed the carburettor to a 26 mm, originally 29 mm carburettor size and the power was detuned from 20 PS to 16,5 PS.
+Its engine is carried over from the earlier FXR150 sport bike from Malaysia which has the same DOHC oil-cooled engine.
+The carburettor is changed to 26 mm, down from 29 mm originally in the FXR150, and power was detuned from 20 PS to 16.5 PS.
 Suzuki then redesigned the FX125 chassis and made it on an underbone category.
 The Raider R150 was launched in 2004 in the Philippines, also in Indonesia as Satria F150 replacing 2-stroke Satria 120R, this model was exported from Thailand to other markets in South East Asia.
 Due to its popularity, this model was also assembled in Indonesia (CKD) starting from 2007.

 2008–2013

 In 2008, the Raider got its first facelift and moved the assembling completely to Indonesia.
-Suzuki Raider 150R got a slight makeover in its design, the most notable change was headlight has changed inspired by that of the GSX-R600/750 superbikes.
-The Raider 150 was released in 2009 for the Malaysian market as the Suzuki Belang R150 until 2016.
+Suzuki Raider R150 got a slight makeover in its design, the most notable change was headlight has changed inspired by that of the GSX-R600/750 superbikes.
+The Raider 150 was released in 2009 for the Malaysian market as the Suzuki Belang R150 until 2013.
 The Raider R150 was released in 2013 for the Vietnamese market.